britram/rains-prototype/draft-trammell-rains-protocol.md

 - determines whether it is the authoritative server of the queried name.
 If so,
   - it checks if it has a valid assertion for the queried context, subject-name and type.
 In this case it returns the assertion.
 If not, it:
-  - determines whether it has an already valid zone, pshard, or shard in the range of the queried fully-qualified name, in a matching context, and with a higher validUntil value.
+  - determines whether it has an already valid zone, P-Shard, or shard in the range of the queried fully-qualified name, in a matching context, and with a higher validUntil value.
 If so, the section with the highest validUntil value is returned.
 If not, it:
-  - knows that the received shard, pshard, or zone is still the most recent one and a 200 notification message containing the hash value of the section is returned.
+  - knows that the received shard, P-Shard, or zone is still the most recent one and a 200 notification message containing the hash value of the section is returned.
   If not, it: